snapshot-labs/snapshot-docs/space-handbook/sybil-resistance-scam-and-spam-prevention.md

 Even though we provide several automated mechanisms to minimise the risk of harmful proposals it is still important to have to ability to review the created proposals by an **actual person**.

 The Moderator role enables just that - without having the access to space settings moderators **can hide proposals**.
-It is a great way to have more organisation members involved in keeping the governance safe without requiring Admins to be available at all times.
+It is a great way to have more organization members involved in keeping the governance safe without requiring Admins to be available at all times.

 #### Discord Bot

 A great addition to the Moderators is a **notification system** which will inform you and your community about newly created proposals.
-If your organisation uses Discord, you can easily activate our Discord Bot on your server.
+If your organization uses Discord, you can easily activate our Discord Bot on your server.

 To do so, invite the bot with [this link](https://discord.com/oauth2/authorize?client\_id=892847850780762122\&permissions=83968\&scope=bot).